RenoirTan/TodoListNextJS/README.md

 nvim .env # do stuff
 ```

+You may also want OAuth support using GitHub.
+In that case, create an OAuth app on Github and copy the client ID and client secret into `.env`.

 Your computer probably doesn't have a seeded database up and running for Todos.
 In that case, run the following commands to setup `prisma` and `postgres`.

 ```bash